rusuot/industrial_project_all_latest_version/README.md

 The purpose for this project is Industrial Consulting Project (QHO635) - Solent University.

-# Please check README.md from next repo for **details** such as how to run the project and explanations:
+# Please check README.md from next repo for **details** such as how to run the project and other explanations:
 (Ovi)  https://github.com/rusuot/industrial_project_all

 ## Tech